 “From Sora’s perspective, Quadratum is an underworld, a fictional world that is different from reality.
 But from the point of view of the inhabitants on the Quadratum side, the world of Quadratum is reality, and the world where Sora and the others were is the other side, the fictional world.”
 So, that’s why Sora looks so realistic.

 We don’t know for certain how old Sora is in Kingdom Hearts 4.
-He is 14 in KH1, 15 in KH2, and 16 in KH3, so anybody who has basic pattern recognition might assume he’s 17 in KH4, but we cannot confirm that.
+Sora is 14 in KH1, 15 in KH2, and 16 in KH3, so we predict that he’s 17 in KH4, but we cannot confirm that.

 As above, Sora is in Quadratum, and who knows how that’s affected him – other than making him look super realistic.
 Maybe time moves faster there?
 Or slower?
 There’s no way of knowing.

 Kingdom Hearts’ Sora is voiced by Miyu Irino in Japanese, famous for his work on Spirited Away as Haku.
-In English, Sora is voiced by Haley Joel Osment, who appeared in Forrest Gump and The Sixth Sense as a child.
+In English, Sora’s voice actor is Haley Joel Osment, who appeared in Forrest Gump and The Sixth Sense as a child.

 Both actors have struggled to maintain Sora’s young voice as they’ve grown older.
 In an interview with USgamer, Haley Joel Osment said, “I started this when I was 12, and my voice had started to change and everything.
 So learning how to manipulate that and keep the voice sounding young while still preserving the range of emotions that Sora had; that was a unique challenge.”